 Developing a Data Analytics Roadmap: Where to Start + How to Plan for Big Data

-Speakers: David Baron, Manager of Performance Management/Organizational Strategy, Southern California Gas Company
+Speakers: David Baron, Director of Performance Management & Organizational Strategy, Southern California Gas Company

 Mark Drewes, Manager – Analytics Center of Excellence, Salt River Project